Summer solstice tale of 2 cities

-Around the time of the June solstice, the sun sets at virtually the same time in both New York City, New York and St. Augustine, Florida.
-On June 20, 2016, the sun sets around 8:30 p.m.
-Eastern Daylight Time (EDT) in both places.
+Around the time of the June solstice, the sun sets at virtually the same time in both New York, New York, and in St. Augustine, Florida.
+For us in the U.S., the summer solstice comes on June 20, 2021 (June 21 at 03:32 UTC).
+And the sun sets in both NYC and St. Augustine at around 8:30 p.m.
+EDT.

 Because New York is appreciably north of St. Augustine, New York’s afternoon daylight (from solar noon to sunset) lasts some 30 minutes longer on the day of the June solstice than it does in St. Augustine.